adiant/android-sdk-mediation/README.md

 # Mediator SDK integration

-This repository includes classes that should be used to display Adblade's ads using another SDK.
+This repository includes classes that should be used to display Adblade's ads using a third-party SDK.
 If you wish to use Adblade's SDK to render Adblade's ads, then please read our [Getting started](https://github.com/adiant/android-sdk-example/wiki/Getting-started) guide.

 ## MoPub